boltops-tools/lono/docs/quick-start.md

     More info: http://lono.cloud/
     $

-Then we went into the `infra` project folder and deployed the demo stack:
+Then we went into the `infra` project folder, created a blueprint, and deployed the demo stack:

-    $ cd infra
+    lono blueprint new demo
-    $ lono cfn deploy demo
+    lono cfn deploy demo

 The command `lono cfn deploy demo` does a few things: